 Navratri is the starting of a new season in the month of February March which affects our metabolism.
 Read in our article on Healthy eating habits in the Indian culture to know the importance of fasting in Navratri.

-Temples are decorated in honour of goddess Saraswati.
+People pf decorate the temples in honour of goddess Saraswati.
 Secret offerings also take place driven by the belief that the goddess will join their celebrations.
 People on this day wear yellow clothes and eat yellow sweets.
 With the coming of the spring season, a pleasant scent engulfs the surroundings.
 Happiness too fills the air at par with the pleasant scent of the blossoming earth and sky.

 Do you know that Basant Panchmi is the first day of Spring season?